Daily High to Daily Low: Is It Safe to Buy Unum Group (UNM)?

-Unum Group (NYSE:UNM) went down by -2.87% from its latest closing price compared to the recent 1-year high of $30.39.
-The company’s stock price has collected 3.64% of gains in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Unum Group stock falls Thursday, underperforms market
+Unum Group (NYSE:UNM) went up by 4.39% from its latest closing price compared to the recent 1-year high of $28.99.
+The company’s stock price has collected 7.79% of gains in the last five trading sessions.
+MarketWatch.com reported 8 hours ago that Unum Group stock outperforms market on strong trading day

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.